valancej/documentation/_basic/getting-started/getting-started.md

 ### Caching

-Codeship Basic has an automatic, built-in dependency cache, meaning we cache the packages directory for the most common frameworks, such as Node and Rails, to speed up future builds.
+Codeship Basic has an automatic, built-in dependency cache, meaning we cache the packages directory for the most common dependency management systems, like NPM and Rubygems.
 You can clear your dependency cache at any time via the sidebar.

 ![Reset Dependency Cache]({{ site.baseurl }}/images/basic-guide/reset-dependency-cache.png)

 ### Skipping Builds

-By using the string `skip-ci` in your commit message, you can instruct Codeship not to run a build for a particular commit.
+By using the string `--skip-ci` in your commit message, you can instruct Codeship not to run a build for a particular commit.
 You can learn more about this [here]({{ site.baseurl }}{% link _basic/getting-started/skipping-builds.md %})

 ### Parallelizing

-Codeship offers the option to upgrade your Basic account with additional parallel test pipelines, allowing you to run multiple test commands simultaneously as a way to great speed up your build.
+Codeship offers the option to upgrade your Basic account with additional parallel test pipelines, allowing you to run multiple test commands simultaneously as a way to speed up your builds.

 ![Parallel test pipelines on Codeship Basic]({{ site.baseurl }}/images/basic-guide/two-pipelines.png)